What are Eco Modulated Fees and what does it mean for Businesses and their Packaging?

 In 2020 the Irish Government transposed the new Packaging & Packaging Waste Directive into Irish Law.
 This legislation sets out new recycling targets for all packaging with 65% to be achieved by 2025 and 70% by 2030.
 Targets have also increased for individual packaging materials.
 One of the most challenging targets for Ireland will be to meet the plastic packaging recycling rates.

-At present, Ireland achieves a 31% recycling rate for plastic packaging.
+At present, Ireland achieves a 33% recycling rate for plastic packaging.
 This exceeds the previous target of 22.5%.
 However Ireland will need to achieve a plastic packaging recycling rate of 50% by 2025 and 55% by 2030.
-To achieve this first 2025 target, additional funding will be required to increase recycling rates by an additional 4% per annum up to 2025.
+To achieve this first 2025 target, additional funding will be required to increase recycling rates each year up to 2025 and beyond.

 Material |